pschool-in/curriculum/science/6-8/water-6.md

 4. To understand how drought and floods are caused
 5. To laern about conservation of water
 6. To understand rain water harvesting
+7. To understand the amount of water we use daily

 # Grade - 6

 ## Water - Reading

+### How much water do we use?
+In our daily life we use a lot of water for many activities.
+We need water for drinking, brushing, bathing, washing utensils, washin clothes, cleaning floors etc. Water is used in industries for producing almost all the things that we use.
+So, we need water not only for our daily activities but also for producing many things.
+Water is an essential part of our life so it is important to use water carefully and conserve water.

 ### Where do we get water from?